AMINESDQ/AMINESDQ/README.md

 <h1 align="center">Hi 👋, I'm Mohamed Amine SADIQ</h1> <h3 align="center">A passionate Software & DATA engineer from Morocco</h3>

-🔭 I’m currently working on building scalable data pipelines and designing data-driven software solutions.
+🔭 I’m currently working on building scalable software solutions.

-🌱 I’m currently learning AWS, GCP, and advanced data engineering tools like Apache Beam and Presto.
+🌱 I’m currently learning AZURE, AWS, and advanced data engineering tools like Apache airflow and Kafka.

 👯 I’m looking to collaborate on open-source projects related to big data, machine learning, and cloud-native applications.

 🤝 I’m looking for help with optimizing large-scale distributed systems and exploring real-time analytics platforms.

-👨‍💻 All of my projects are available at mohamedaminesadiq.com.
+👨‍💻 All of my projects are available at mohamedaminesadiq.me.

 📫 How to reach me aminesadiq05@gmail.com.